VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 # 5. Creating an environment for running an `rna-seq` analysis

-In this bootcamp, we will be honing our software skills using an RNA-seq analysis.
-We will get more into the details of this in the first couple days of bootcamp, but for now, we need to install some software that we will need later.
+During bootcamp, we will be honing our bioinformatic skills using an RNA-seq analysis.
+We will get more into the details of this in the first couple days, but for now, we need to install some software that we will need later.

 As a rule of thumb I install very little software in my base environment.
 Not doing so can lead to a bloated `base` environment that can cause performance issues.
 The one exception to that is Jupyter which will allow us to run notebooks on TSCC.